Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.LifeSaver.md

 Andrew Hazelden

 ## Version
-2.2
+3.0

 ___

 ## Description
+<h1>LifeSaver Fuse</h1>

 <p>LifeSaver is a fuse based replacement for the traditional Saver or MediaOut nodes.
 This fuse uses EXRIO for the file output and supports multi-channel and multi-part EXR image saving.
 This node is special in that you can use the same node in comps that are created inside of both Resolve's Fusion page and inside of Fusion Standalone.</p>

-<p>Fusion 9-18 or Resolve 15-18 is required.</p>

 <p>Now includes customizable EXR compression format support.</p>

-<h1>Usage</h1>
+<p>There is a handy "Script&gt;LifeSaver Selected" script that inserts a new LifeSaver node and auto-connects the selected nodes as input connections.</p>

+<h2>Requirements</h2>
+<p>Fusion v9-20+ or Resolve v15-20+ is required.</p>

+<h2>Usage</h2>

 <p>Enter the filename for your image sequence into the Filename field.</p>